Work With Us

 Our Program Details

-- Interns start and end on the same dates and will be required to work a minimum 4-day schedule, which includes being here on Monday - Thursday for organizational wide meetings.
-Friday’s will be optional.
+- Interns start and end on the same dates and will be required to intern a minimum 4-day schedule, which includes being here on Monday - Thursday for organizational wide meetings.
+Friday’s will be optional (as we have early close during the summer)

-- The program offers each intern individual assignments, an overall learning series and will include a group project among other offerings.
+- The program offers each intern an individual assignment, an overall learning series program and will include a group project among other offerings

-- We expect to interview/match and make offers by April (don’t wait to apply) on a rolling basis
+- We expect to interview/match and make offers by April on a rolling basis

 Invitation for Proposals